 The U.S. Food and Drug Administration gave manufacturers permission to market minoxidil as a hair loss treat.
 It goes by the name Rogaine, but requires a prescription.

-Finasteride, a medication to treat enlarged prostates, was discovered to have a beneficial side effect.
+A medication to treat enlarged prostates, was discovered to have a beneficial side effect.
 There are concerns about other side effects - mostly sexual in nature - so they began research and trials to understand its safety and why it works.